Stuart H. Radin - Mathematics Tutor

 Why Do I Need Stu as a Tutor? - I Used to Be Good at Math!

 Many parents become incredibly frustrated when they cannot help their own children with math.
 There are a number of reasons for this.
 First, although you used to be really good at math, for some strange reason, you seem to not skate through it like you used to.
 Think of math as a foreign language; if you do not use it, you slowly begin to forget it.
 Please do not beat yourself up over this!
-For example, my wife who is an incredibly accomplished and well-respected cardiologist (Connecticut Magazine - "Top Doc List" - eight years in a row!), was an undergraduate Mathematics Major.
-She looks at this material today and honestly admits that she cannot remember the vast majority of it.
+For example, my wife who is an incredibly accomplished and well-respected cardiologist (Connecticut Magazine - "Top Doc List" - 11 times and counting!), was an undergraduate Mathematics Major.
+She looks at this material today and honestly admits that she cannot remember any of it.

 The second reason is personal parental pride.
 You say to yourself; "How can my Skippy not get this stuff?
 It came so easy to me!
 And he is my child, my flesh and blood, my offspring, my legacy."
 You cannot take this personally.
 Your child is not you.
 And although, if you were good at math, it increases the chance of your child being good at math, this outcome is not set in stone.
 Your child is their own individual person, with their own skill set and their own set of strengths and weaknesses.